-Wind energy for the Geestmerambacht rwzi
+Wind energy for the Geestmerambacht wastewater treatment plant

-Where does the project take place?
+Where is the project taking place?

 Project planning